 A breach of certain duties can be a criminal offence, resulting in fines and disqualification, and even imprisonment in the most serious cases.
-Clearly this could have very grave consequences for individual directors.
-However, as we have explained below there are also a number of commercial reasons why directors should be keen to uphold their general duties.
+Apart from the grave consequences for the individual directors (and the company), there are also a number of commercial reasons why directors should uphold their general duties.

 However, even in the context where the directors are also the sole shareholders this is a potentially very dangerous view.

 In the event that the company becomes insolvent, a director may become personally liable for any wrongful or fraudulent trading undertaken by the company.
-In other words, failure to adhere to directors’ duties could result in directors effectively losing the benefit of limited liability.
-When the directors have grounds to believe the company may become insolvent, the general duty to act in the best interest of the company’s members transitions to a duty to act in the best interest of the company’s creditors.
-Director-shareholders of an SME or family business might be very laissez faire about their duties when the company is trading successfully, but if things take a turn for the worse then the implications could be very serious indeed.
+In other words, failure to adhere to directors’ duties could result in directors losing the benefit of limited liability.
+When the directors have grounds to believe that the company may become insolvent, the general duty to act in the best interest of the company’s members transitions to a duty to act in the best interest of the company’s creditors.

-Alternatively, if the company are seeking to attract funding or third party investment – or indeed if the director/shareholders want to sell the company – the due diligence process underpinning such a transaction will almost certainly expose any historic breaches of directors’ duties.
+Alternatively, if the company is seeking to attract funding or third party investment – or indeed if the directors/shareholders want to sell the company – the due diligence process underpinning such a transaction will almost certainly expose any historic breaches of directors’ duties.

 Given the pervasive nature of directors’ duties – and the potential damage that can be caused by breaching these duties – it is important for directors to understand and adhere to the duties that are imposed upon them.